curious-containers/curious-containers.github.io/_docs/1050-cc-core-cc-faice-cc-agency.md

 As a technical necessity, you are required to send your Docker image and data access credentials defined in your RED file to CC-Agency.
 It is therefore strongly advised to only use CC-Agency if you **trust the operator** with this sensitive data.

 To improve data protection you should use **temporary credentials** whenever possible.

-CC-Agency will store credentials temporarily in its database.
-As soon as the processing of a batch or experiment finishes, the values of **protected keys** under the `access` data in the connector sections and under the `auth` data in the engine sections are **overwritten** in the database.
-By default, only `password` is considered a protected key.
-You can protect other keys if they refer to string values, by prepending `_` (e.g. `_username`) in the RED data (see [Protected Keys](/docs/red-format-protecting-credentials#protected-keys)), before posting it to CC-Agency.
+CC-Agency will store credentials temporarily in memory.
+As soon as the processing of a batch or experiment finishes, these credentials will be removed.

 All data handling is done inside of Docker containers.
 The container file systems are deleted after processing, leaving no traces of your data on remote servers.